DallanQ/7_wonders_duel/QA.md

 [when-scanning-left-or-right-for-cards-for-the-ai-d](https://boardgamegeek.com/thread/2681678/when-scanning-left-or-right-for-cards-for-the-ai-d)

-> hen scanning left or right for cards for the AI, does it go by row starting from the bottom?.
-Like if it's going left to right and there's an exposed red card in the second row, that comes before an exposed red card in the first row, which one is chosen?

-If you're talking about the official solo mode, then every revealed card is eligible to be taken.
-Only the left-right order matters, not the row on which you find the card.

 [resources-and-cost](https://boardgamegeek.com/thread/2549323/resources-and-cost)

-> I have been playing this game for a while but it appears that I had a wrong understanding of the rules in terms of cost of resources.
-I make a quick example:
-if you I have one wood producing card and the card I want to build has a requirement of two wood, I only have one so I have to pay for the other one.
-This clear.
+> If I have one wood-producing card and need two wood to build a card, how much do I pay if my opponent has one wood-producing card?
-Now if my opponent has a wood as well what cost will I have for the remaining wood?
-3 based on the fact that he has one wood or 2 because in the end I have a wood as well, meaning the difference with the resources is 0

-If you need to buy the resource, it's cost it equal to: 2 + amount of the resource produced by opponent's gray/brown cards.
+If you need to buy the second wood, the cost is 2 coins + the amount of that resource produced by your opponent's brown/gray cards.
+So, in this case, if your opponent produces 1 wood, the total cost for the second wood is 3 coins (2 base cost + 1 for the opponent’s wood).
-You production provides you with given number of that resource for free, but does not influence the cost of buying more.

 [guild-cards-tie](https://boardgamegeek.com/thread/1877960/guild-cards-tie)

 > Tactician's guild card says - 'At the time it is constructed, this card grants you 1 coin per red card in the city with most red cards.'.
 Me and my opponent both had two red cards when I built the guild.
 Do we then both get two coins, do I get it for building or do we both get nothing?

 The rule clearly says "this card grants you".
 You are you.